UD1sto/NeuroSync-Core/README.md

 ### `/text_to_blendshapes` (POST)

-Convert text to speech and then generate blendshapes.
+Unified endpoint that converts text to speech via LLM, generates blendshapes, and automatically sends the animation to the connected 3D model via LiveLink.

 Request:
 ```json